TimNagle-McNaughton/APD_salaries/README.md

 ----

 In 2014 the City of Albuquerque Police Department (APD) was sued by the Department of Justice (DOJ) after 20-people were killed by city police officers over a four-year period ending in 2012, including the infamous [James Boyd shooting](https://www.npr.org/sections/thetwo-way/2016/10/12/497660078/albuquerque-police-shooting-trial-ends-in-a-hung-jury).
-Now in its 7th year of DOJ supervision, [the latest independent report](https://www.justice.gov/usao-nm/page/file/1334286/download) (PDF) found that the **"APD failed miserably in its ability to police itself."** so that's not encouraging.
+Now in its 7th year of DOJ supervision, [the (second) latest independent report](https://www.justice.gov/usao-nm/page/file/1334286/download) (PDF) found that the **"APD failed miserably in its ability to police itself."** so that's not encouraging.

 Further, there are too many stories to cover in-depth, but here are some other recent low-lights: